-Far from explaining everything, there are more loose ends left in Prometheus’ wake than the Alien saga began with, plot tendrils snaking about like a grasping face hugger that’s drunk too much coffee.
+Far from explaining everything, there are more loose ends left in Prometheus’s wake than the prior Alien saga left us with, plot tendrils snaking about like a grasping face hugger that’s drunk too much coffee.
 Spotlight on writer Damon Lindelof who penned the TV series Lost.
 Mystery is replaced by bafflement.

 A couple of times Prometheus stops ploughing a furrow through the dirt and actually gets off the ground.
-There is one classic, possibly genre forming scene of medical horror in this movie that goes places only the Japanese have gone before.
-And maybe thats where Prometheus went astray.
-This was all too sci-fi, while Alien knew much better what it was, and it was single minded, uberstylish horror.
+There is one classic, possibly genre-forming scene of medical horror in this movie that goes places only the Japanese have gone before.
+And maybe that’s where Prometheus went astray.
+This was all too sci-fi, while Alien knew much better what it was, and that was single-minded, uber-stylish horror.

 The franchise that inspired so many films that followed it now borrows back from nearly all of them.
 Even the Thing makes an appearance, complete with flamethrower demise.
-The greasy metal and CRT interiors of the original are apparently predated by overfamiliar floating holographic displays.
-Maybe an intervening GFC and resulting technological devolution will be described in the sequels, or intersticials, or whatever the sequel to a prequel is called.
+The greasy metal and CRT interiors of the original are apparently predated in this prequel by overfamiliar floating 3D holographic displays.
+Maybe an intervening GFC and resulting technological devolution will be described in the sequels, or interstitials, or whatever the sequel to a prequel is called.